will share your response with the City of Durango staff. Do you also want your response shown on this website?

 The Unregistered Channel: Don't sign in and remain anonymous.
-Open Town Hall will just share your response with Durango staff.
+Community Feedback will just share your response with Durango staff.

 Note: The first time you sign in, you'll need to register (establish an account on Virtual City Hall).
 Registration is free.

-The City of Durango has contracted with Open Town Hall to monitor responses shown on this website.
+The City of Durango has contracted with Community Feedback to monitor responses shown on this website.

 To prevent any single user from dominating the forum, the City of Durango restricts the number of responses any one user can post on selected topics.
-Registration helps Open Town Hall enforce this restriction.
+Registration helps Community Feedback enforce this restriction.